 Living a long life means eating better, exercising, not smoking, being less stressed, and not risking your life doing too many crazy things.
 Given the majority of us aren’t very healthy, we aren’t doing ourselves any financial favors.
 From the Government’s perspective, an unhealthy America is a good thing for Social Security, since more people will die young from heart disease and so forth.
 The problem is the burden an unhealthy America puts on our health care system.

-Solution #3: Flee the country or renounce your citizenship like Edward Saverin of Facebook.
+Solution #3: Flee the country or renounce your citizenship like Edward Saverin of Facebook, who is worth $6B+.
 It’s great to see people doing something about their finances by moving from highly taxed states to lower tax states.
 States such as Washington, Oregon, Florida, Nevada, Wyoming, Texas, Alaska and Florida are all on the list for mobile folks.

 On the international front, Hong Kong has a 15% flat tax and Singapore is not bad at around 20%.
 Even mother Russia has a flat tax of around 15%.
 The list goes on and on.
 Unfortunately, the US government still gets you with an “exit tax” and future taxes over the next seven years or so.
 Custom officials might give you stink-eye if you try to return as well.